 Recognizing that their area of expertise is separate and distinct, CSCSs consult with and refer athletes to other professionals when appropriate.

-To earn the CSCS credential, candidates are required to pass a challenging written examination that includes two sections.
-The first section contains 80 scored and 10 non-scored multiple-choice questions, and the second section contains 110 scored and 10 non-scored multiple-choice questions.
+To earn the CSCS® credential, candidates are required to pass a challenging written examination that includes two exam sections.

-The Scientific Foundations section, which is 1.5 hours in length, consists of 80 scored multiple-choice questions and 10 non-scored multiple-choice questions designed to assess a candidate's knowledge in the areas of exercise sciences (57 scored questions on anatomy, exercise physiology, biomechanics, etc.) and nutrition (23 scored questions).
+The Scientific Foundations exam, which is 1.5 hours in length, is designed to assess a candidate's knowledge in the areas of exercise sciences (anatomy, exercise physiology, biomechanics, etc.) and nutrition.